dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 I'm not trying bring retaliation against a former colleague or business.
 If there are identifying details in here, I'm sorry.
 That's not my intention.
 Any details I provide I will attempt to keep vague.
 However, because it is vague, I'm at risk of seeming passive-aggressive myself -- or worse, possibly making someone who is not at fault feel responsible for something that happened.
 If you find yourself wondering whether you were involved in an example in one of the following sections, that means you probably weren't.

 Also, this is my experience from my perspective.
 One of the worst aspects of passive aggressive behavior -- and one reason that it is so effective -- is that positive behavior becomes easy to confuse with negative behavior, since the goal is to confuse cause and effect, to encourage inaction and to prevent interference.

 ## Specific Tactics of Workplace Bullies

 The worst part about these tactics is their indirectness.

-### &#x2605; Attaching Pyschological Labels to You

-Oh this is particularly effective and I detest it.
-More than the Hall of Mirrors.

 ### &#x2605; Hall of Mirrors